Faro: The Heart of the Algarve

 CC BY-SA 2.0 / Sergei Gussev

-Largo da Sé is the historic square at the very heart of Faro’s Old Town, enclosed within the city’s medieval walls.
-Entered through the grand Arco da Vila, the square opens onto a wide cobbled space framed by some of Faro’s most important buildings: the Cathedral (Sé de Faro), the Town Hall, and the Episcopal Palace.
-This has been the…
+Largo da Sé is the symbolic center of Faro’s Old Town, a quiet and atmospheric square enclosed by the city’s medieval walls.
+Entered through the grand Arco da Vila, the square opens into a broad cobbled space lined with orange trees and framed by some of Faro’s most important landmarks.
+With its blend of Gothic, Baroque, and Neoclassical architectural styles,…

 Location: Largo da Sé, Faro, Portugal | Distance: 0.4km